 Plus, no down days at Northern Escape!
 When it snows too heavily for the helicopters to fly, the snowcats whisk you up the goods and more than your fair share of deep stormy powder.

 SASS Camps are located in the beautiful lakeside ski town of Bariloche.
-At these amazing, all-inclusive camps, you will have the time of your life perfecting your skills and enjoying the best of Argentina.
-SASS prides itself in offering the best of everything, from the coaches and guest pros, to the accommodation and hospitality.
+At these fantastic, all-inclusive camps, you will have the time of your life perfecting your skills and enjoying the best of Argentina.
+SASS prides itself in offering the best of everything, from the coaches and guests to the accommodation and hospitality.

 Young-minded riders will particularly love the SASS camps because you can shred as much as you want during the days, then enjoy Bariloche's epic nightlife in the evenings.
 Riders come from all over the world to enjoy the company of other young people looking for the times of their lives.